-Greetings, Internet Stranger!
+Greetings, Internet Stranger and welcome to 24 hours in Copenhagen!
 Copenhagen is a small city, but it contains about a million things to do and see and eat.
 To my mind, a perfect 24 hours in Copenhagen would include Danish art, some smorrebrod, a tour of a palace, a relaxing cruise around Copenhagen’s beautiful harbor, and a delicious and creative tasting menu for dinner.
 Does that sound good to you?
 I assume it does, or why are you still reading, Internet Stranger?
 Is your day job that boring?

 24 Hours in Copenhagen

 There are so many hygge places to stay in Copenhagen that one hardly knows where to start.
 But Copenhagen, like the rest of Scandinavia, can be extremely expensive.
 That’s why I was happy to stay at Wakeup Copenhagen Borgergade.
 It was in a convenient location, it was affordable, and it had a clean private room with a bathroom.
 Plus breakfast was included!
 That’s really all I can ask for.